|The University of Adelaide||Home | Faculties & Divisions | Search|

 |Public browsing [Login]|

-Associate Professor Jennifer McMahon
+Dr Jennifer McMahon

 To link to this page, please use the following URL:

 Jenny McMahon has had a long association with the Arts, beginning her professional life as a visual artist, art critic, and arts educator in Melbourne (including Institute of Education, University of Melbourne), before taking up philosophy at Melbourne and the Australian National University, Canberra.
-She received her PhD in Philosophy from the Australian National University in Canberra in 1997, lectured in Arts Education at the University of Canberra from 1996, before joining the Philosophy Department at the University of Adelaide in 2002, where she is currently Associate Professor.
+She received her PhD in Philosophy from the Australian National University in Canberra in 1997, lectured in Arts Education at the University of Canberra from 1996, before joining the Philosophy Department at the University of Adelaide in 2002, where she is currently Professor of Philosophy.

 Jenny was Head of the Philosophy Department from 2010 to middle of 2012 and in second semester 2013.
 She was Director of Graduate Studies for the Faculty of Arts, from 2014-2015; and is currently on the Executive of the Australasian Association of Philosophy; and is Chief Investigator for an Australian Research Council Discovery Grant 2015-2017.